Camping percolators · How-to guide

 Using an Etekcity Digital Kitchen Scale to measure out coffee grounds (32 grams for 3 cups of coffee).

-2. Pour the Coffee into the Filter Basket
+Pour the grounds into the filter basket

 Pouring coarse coffee grounds into the Coleman 12-Cup Stainless Steel Percolator's filter basket.